 For all the glory and international accolade Tasmania has attained in recent years, the North West Coast remains a secret to most visitors.
 For me growing up in Tasmania has been a dream come true and much of that dream was lived on the North West Coast.
 While the beaches are just as enviable, the moody winters are not.
 That is of course until now.
 The recently opened Ship Inn provides the perfect shoulder season getaway with the dramatic backdrop of Stanley’s famed “Nut” in the immediate background.
 So to help plan your trip, here is our guide to Stanley.

 Stanley: A Hidden Gem on the Northwest Coast

 For all the secrets Tasmania holds, Stanley is one of the greats.
 This colonial township came to fruition in the early 19th Century when the Van Diemen’s Land Company was granted land in the Circular Head area, including Stanley.
 The town is of course today famous for its affectionately dubbed “Nut”, officially called Munatrik, an old volcanic plug that attracts climbers for its short but steep ascent.

 With the harsh winters and often windy shoulder seasons that see more rainy days than clear ones, visitors to Stanley are fairly confined to the peak summer season.
 However, one of the best pieces of advice one could give visitors to Tasmania is to travel off-season to escape the crowds and embrace the colder climate.
 With the recent arrival of The Ship Inn, a luxurious hotel embracing dark tones and the seaside gloom, there is a perfect excuse to visit Stanley offseason.

 Having visited Stanley more times than I can count in this lifetime, I was sure I had seen it all.
-This part of Tasmania doesn’t often see new hotels break through, especially family owned and operated boutiques.
-Thus when I heard on the grapevine about a new luxury hotel opening in Stanley, I was eager to see what it was about.
+This part of Tasmania doesn’t often see new hotels breakthrough, especially family-owned and operated boutiques.
+When I heard about a new luxury hotel opening in Stanley, I was eager to check it out.